Because it just does:

 That is intuitive and requires no thought at all

-(but nevertheless is supported by deeper analysis)
+(but nevertheless is supported by at least some deeper analysis)

 and with IRV will prevent a third-party